Obligation: Political

-Social obligation
+Social

 Social obligations refer to the things humans as individuals accept because it is collectively accepted.
 When people agree to a promise or an agreement, they are collectively consenting to its terms.
 Humanity is obligated to fulfil that promise or agreement.

+Special

+Special obligations are those obligations owed to a particular subset of persons, such as family members, friends, and possibly fellow citizens, entered into either voluntarily (such as through marriage) or otherwise.

-Primary and secondary obligations
+Primary and secondary

 English law distinguishes in some case law between primary and secondary obligations.
-A "secondary obligation" is a duty which arises in law as a consequence of another, primary, obligation.
-A person may themselves incur a obligation to perform a secondary obligation, for example, as a result of them breaching their primary obligation, or by another party breaching an obligation which the secondary obligor has guaranteed.
+A secondary obligation, also known as an accessory obligation, is a duty that is incidental to a primary obligation.
+A duty to perform a secondary obligation may result, for example, as a result of their breach of a primary obligation, or by another party breaching an obligation that the secondary obligor has guaranteed.